 f.
 The Path field must also be specified, as it determines where the certificate will be stored, and under what file name.
 When specifying the file name of the certificate, be sure to include a .pfx file extension so that the file type will be known to Windows (using a .pfx extension facilitates any other operations you may need to perform within Windows, such as viewing or importing the certificate into the MS CAPI store if desired).
 For example:

-g.
 When the Common name, Path field, and optional certificate fields have been specified, press the Generate button.

-h.
+g.
 Once the certificate has been created, the Listen Address window will show the Certificate path and SHA-1 thumbprint of the newly-created certificate.
 Press OK to return to the VShell Control Panel.

-i.
+h.
 In the VShell Control Panel, the corresponding Certificate path and SHA-1 thumbprint should now be displayed when selecting the associated Implicit listen addresses.

 Once a certificate has been created by VShell, along with the corresponding Certificate Signing Request (CSR) file, you may desire a third-party trusted signature be applied to your certificate in order for clients and business partners to "trust" your certificate.

 There are a number of third-party CAs that can be used to obtain a signature based on the .csr file.
 The organization that will sign the request should provide instructions on how to successfully submit your CSR file.

-Alternatively, if FTPS connections will only be made by clients internal to your organization, and your organization uses Microsoft Certificate Services, you may be able to obtain a signed certificate through the use of the Microsoft Certificate Services website local to your organization.
+Alternatively, if FTPS or HTTPS connections will only be made by clients internal to your organization, and your organization uses Microsoft Certificate Services, you may be able to obtain a signed certificate through the use of the Microsoft Certificate Services website local to your organization.

-C:\Program Files\VanDyke Software\VShell\VShell-FTPS-Certificate.pfx
+C:\Program Files\VanDyke Software\VShell\VShell-TLS-Certificate.pfx

-With VShell configured as in the example above, you will need to save the third-party signed version of your certificate (the .cer file provided to you by your certification authority) to the following path and file name:
+With VShell configured as in the example above, you will need to save the third-party signed version of your certificate (the .cer or .crt file provided to you by your certification authority) to the following path and file name:

-C:\Program Files\VanDyke Software\VShell\VShell-FTPS-Certificate.cer
+C:\Program Files\VanDyke Software\VShell\VShell-TLS-Certificate.cer